Rockapella

 Rockapella is an American a cappella musical group formed in 1986 in New York City.
-The group's name is an amalgam of "rock" and "a cappella".
-Rockapella sings original vocal music and a cappella covers of pop and rock songs; and over time, their sound has evolved from high-energy pop and world music toward a more R&B-style sound.
-Rockapella initially found their biggest success in Japan throughout their career.
-They are also known for their role as a vocal house band and resident comedy troupe on the PBS children's geography game show Where in the World Is Carmen Sandiego?, based on the educational computer game of the same name developed and published by Broderbund.
+The group's name is a portmanteau of "rock" and "a cappella".
+Rockapella sings original vocal music and a cappella versions of other songs.
+Over time, their sound has evolved from high-energy pop and world music style toward a sound more influenced by R&B. Rockapella found their enduring success in Japan early in their career.
+They are most successful for their role as a house band and comedy troupe on the PBS children's geography game show Where in the World Is Carmen Sandiego?.

 In addition to three compilation albums in Japan, Rockapella has released 19 albums in the US and Japan.
 Since the band's vocal percussionist was hired, the line "All sounds provided by the voices and appendages of Rockapella" has been printed on each of their CDs.

 Band history

 Early years (1986–1990)

 The founding members of Rockapella consisted of Brown University alumni Sean Altman, Elliott Kerman, Steve Keyes, and David Stix.
 They had each been in an a cappella group at Brown called High Jinks, but not all at the same time.
-Having been in High Jinks the longest, Altman was the only connection between the other three members; when they found with each other in New York City following their graduation, they decided to form Rockapella.
+Having been in High Jinks the longest, Altman was the only connection between the other three members; when they found each other in New York City following their graduation, they decided to form Rockapella.
 The band began performing on New York City street corners in 1986 with a hat at their feet and a song repertoire that consisted of a mix of barbershop arrangements and a cappella renditions of classic doo wop pieces that evolved to focus less on oldies and barbershop and more on contemporary rock music.
 Passers-by began to drop business cards into the hat, and these street corner performances led to private party and club performances around NYC.

 Stix left the group in 1987 to pursue his artistic career and was replaced by Charlie Evett.
 That same year, a dinner party performance for television personality Kathie Lee Gifford led to Rockapella's 1988 appearance on the WABC-TV show The Morning Show, Regis Philbin and Gifford's NYC morning talk show before it went national.
 Their performance of Altman's signature arrangement of the calypso novelty standard "Zombie Jamboree" caught the eye of producer Gerard Brown.
 He invited Rockapella to perform on the PBS "Great Performances" TV special Spike Lee & Company – Do It A Cappella, which would put them into the national spotlight.
 However, Evett left the group to continue a career in software design in 1988 before the special's taping, and Barry Carl was hired to take his place.